iqnev/blog/content/_index.md

 <img class="avatar" src="/images/avatar.jpg" alt="avatar">

 Welcome to my corner of the digital world!
-I'm Ivelin Yanev, and I'm thrilled to have you here at **FortranBits**.
+I'm Ivelin Yanev.
 This is the place where I dive into the fascinating world of software, technology, and all things digital.

 As a passionate software enthusiast, I've embarked on a journey to explore the latest trends, share valuable insights, and provide you with a deeper understanding of the software landscape.
 Whether you're a seasoned developer, a curious tech enthusiast, or simply someone looking to demystify the world of code, you'll find something here for you.

-Here at **FortranBits**, you can expect
+What you can expect?

 * **In-Depth Tutorials:** Step-by-step guides and tutorials that simplify complex software concepts and technologies.